jatrost/accumulo-pig/README.md

+Development of this project has moved to the Apache git repo and has mostly been picked up by Josh Elser: http://people.apache.org/~elserj/accumulo-pig/

+This code will remain here because it is still being used in production by some.

+---

 build the JAR (Note, you will need to download the accumulo src, build it, and install it into your maven repo before this will work)

     mvn package